 Definitions A container for all elements of a DMN decision model.
-The
+The interchange of DMN files will always be through one or more

 Definitions.

 DMN Element Any element of a DMN decision model: a DRG Element,

 Business Context Element, Expression, Definitions, Element Collection, Information Item or Item Definition.